subquery/documentation/docs/quickstart/quickstart_chains/arbitrum.md

 Note that the manifest file has already been set up correctly and doesn’t require significant changes, but you need to import the correct contract definitions and update the datasource handlers.

-As we are indexing all claimed dividends from the WINR contract, the first step is to import the contract abi defintion which can be obtained from [here](https://arbiscan.io/address/0xddaecf4b02a3e45b96fc2d7339c997e072b0d034#code).
+As we are indexing all claimed dividends from the WINR contract, the first step is to import the contract abi definition which can be obtained from [here](https://arbiscan.io/address/0xddaecf4b02a3e45b96fc2d7339c997e072b0d034#code).
 Copy the entire JSON and save it as a file called `winr-staking.abi.json` in the `/abis` directory.

 **Update the `datasources` section as follows:**